From Civil Engineer To Software Developer

-I had read Civil Engineering for 4 years in college.
-I had never tried for placement in the college as I was not sure what I will be doing next.
+I read Civil Engineering for 4 years in college.
+I never tried for placement in the college as I was not sure what I will be doing next.

 But somehow internally I had an interest in knowing how the software works.

 Almost at the end of 2014, I started reading programming for the first time from the Head First Java book.
 Somehow I started loving it because of the way it requires our problem-solving skills.

 First of all, I believe every programmer is a self-taught programmer.
 We can not become better programmers without hard work from our side.

 Then, fortunately within one month, I was hired by a startup in New Delhi, India.
 The interview was completely based on problem-solving skills.
 They interviewed me and gave me a project on Android.
 I successfully completed that.
 I received the offer letter in my inbox with a flight ticket to New Delhi from my hometown(Patna, Bihar).